Kingto89/ROMetrics/assets/cases/case_001.md

 ## Case Completion Requirements
 1. Student reads case to unlock modules
 2. Observes restricted ROM in Motion Lab
-3. Measures 35° in Goniometry Trainer
+3. Measures 15° in Goniometry Trainer for LCR
+4. Measures 20° in Goniometry Trainer for LCF
-4. Records 4/5 in MMT Trainer
+5. Records 4/5 in MMT Trainer
-5. Writes a diagnosis in the case conclusion area
+6. Writes a diagnosis in the case conclusion area

 ---